 It is a business vertical for the financial institutions, NBFCs, that are providing the facility.
 A source of income that is less risky as compared with other types of finance or loan given by banks.

 No need to Mortgage

-Taking business loan without collateral, so there is no need to stop or compromise on operations.
+Taking business loans without collateral, so there is no need to stop or compromise on operations.

 More room for Credit Sales